-You acknowledge that PayPal processes transactions through the Products as remote (card not present) payments.
-If you accept a Card that is physically presented to you at the point of sale you acknowledge that the scope of your protection from Chargebacks will be limited to the protection that is available for remote payments.
+You acknowledge that PayPal routes and processes transactions, as appropriate, through the Products via the relevant Card Companies as remote (card not present) payments.
+If you accept a Card that is physically presented to you at the point of sale you acknowledge that the scope of your protection from chargebacks will be limited to the protection that is available for remote payments.

 8. Required Use of Express Checkout, PayPal Credit

 a.
-If you use Custom Card Fields you must use Express Checkout in the following manner:
+If you use ACP you must use Express Checkout in the following manner:

 9. Fraud Protection